isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-keong-saik.md

 It was in the offices, clan associations and entertainment houses on Keong Saik Road that many *majie* found work as domestic helpers and cleaners.
 These early Chinese migrants brought with them many cultural and religious practices that are still being observed today such as “Beat the little people”.

 Nestled among the shophouses is Zhun Ti Gong (or Cundhi Gong) – a Chinese temple dedicated to Guanyin, the Goddess of Mercy – located at 13 Keong Saik Road.
-An ornate structure with a roof featuring decorative beams and adorned with intricate motifs of dragons, peacocks, phoenixes and flowers, the temple witnessed many *sor hei* ceremonies held by the *majie*.
+An ornate structure with a roof featuring decorative beams and adorned with intricate motifs of dragons, peacocks, phoenixes and flowers, the temple has witnessed many *sor hei* ceremonies held by the *majie*.

 Today, this temple is especially popular with former residents of Chinatown.
 While many of these elderly devotees have since moved to newer housing estates with their children, many still return with younger family members to offer their prayers on the first and 15th days of the lunar month.